 Log into the Math Placement Exam web site using your eID to check your options.
 We generally recommend that you begin with the unproctored Math Placement Exam if you are still eligible for this option.
 Otherwise, you will need to take the proctored version of the MPE (Math Challenge Exam).

-If you have had accommodations in the past, you will want to contact Resources for Disabled Students (RDS) in the General Services Building and plan to meet with an accommodations specialist.
-(Note: They are planning to change their name to the Student Disability Center and move to the TILT Building.)
+If you have had accommodations in the past, you will want to contact the Student Disability Center in the TILT Building and plan to meet with an accommodations specialist.
 The specialist will review your documentation and provide you with a memo that helps your instructors know what accommodations are appropriate.

 If you are an incoming student, you are welcome to contact the PACe Office (Weber 137; 970/491-5761) and ask to speak with a PACe director.
 The director will talk with you about the accommodations you have had in the past, and if you are eligible, can get you set up with extended time for a remotely completed MPE attempt.